Exploring the Rich Heritage of Traditional Argentinian Musical Instruments

 A traditional Andean flute made of bamboo.

-Measuring about 30 to 50 centimeters in length and has six finger holes on the front and one thumb hole on the back.
 The top end of the quena is open, and it is played by blowing air across a notch cut into the top.
 The sound of the quena is airy and melancholic, capable of producing both soft, haunting melodies and lively, energetic tunes.

 One notable musician who has brought the quena to prominence is Uña Ramos, an Argentine composer and performer.
 Ramos has been instrumental in popularizing the quena internationally, showcasing its unique sound and versatility.